MGoran/TagApp/README.md

 "# TagApp"
+0.1.16
+-Fixing adding player function
+-Player picker please just with one click and no continue button, because now you need to click two times -Project overview
+-Sending XML in project overview
+-Fixed scoreboard at top
+-Filter unwanted event types from recorder
+-Save download directory info for project
+-Keyboard hiding input field fix
+-Continue with tagging while downloading playback -Deletion and Playing of old video

+"# TagApp"
 0.1.15
 -Fixing bug with one team tagging when event is added for wrong team -Fixing sending XML when tagging without recorder